Medical Therapy Associates

 Most of our patients didn't start out looking for opioids.
 You likely bought a package at a local smoke shop to help with pain, energy, or anxiety.
 It was legal, accessible, and effective.

-Why "Quitting" Feels Impossible
+Why Quitting Feels Impossible

 You aren't weak; your brain chemistry has changed.